prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // coin_evs[j][k] is the k-th blank (of kappa) for the k-th new coin (of n).
       coin_evs: CoinBlank[][]

-      // For each of the `m` old coins, `kappa` transfer public keys (2D-array
+      // `kappa` transfer public keys (ephemeral ECDHE keys)
-      // of ephemeral ECDHE keys)
-      transfer_pubs: EddsaPublicKey[][];
+      transfer_pubs: EddsaPublicKey[];

-      // For each of the `m` old coins, `kappa` link encryptions with an
+      // `kappa` link encryptions with an ECDHE-encrypted SHA-512 hash code.
-      // ECDHE-encrypted SHA-512 hash code.
-The ECDHE encryption is done using
+      // The ECDHE encryption is done using
-      // the private key of the respective old coin and the corresponding transfer
+      // the private key of the old coin and the corresponding transfer
       // public key.
-Note that the SHA-512 hash code must be the same across all
-      // coins, but different across all of the `kappa` dimensions.
 Given the
-      // private key of a single old coin, it is thus possible to decrypt the
+      // private key of the old coin, it is thus possible to decrypt the
-      // respective `secret_encs` and obtain the SHA-512 hash that was used to
+      // `secret_encs` and obtain the SHA-512 hash that was used to
       // symetrically encrypt the `link_encs` of all of the new coins.
-      secret_encs: string[][];
+      secret_encs: string[];

       // For each of the `n` new coins, `kappa` symmetrically encrypted tuples
       // consisting of the EdDSA/ECDHE-private key of the new coin and the